Gender role: In sports

-As strength has been strongly associated to masculinity for many years, sports have evolved into a significant representation of expressions of masculinity and hence, are commonly perceived as a predominantly male domain.
+As strength has been strongly associated with masculinity for many years, sports have evolved into a significant representation of expressions of masculinity and hence, are commonly perceived as a predominantly male domain.
 However, this does not completely neglect the position and role of women in sports.
-This is evident from the number of females participating in sport has increasing in recent years.
+This is evident from the increase in the number of females participating in sports in recent years.

 As the belief in gender stereotypes is continuously upheld in society, sporting events have been divided according to how the sport is characterised, which leads to the conceptualisation of male and female sports.
 Certain traits and sporting events in the sport domain have conventionally been attributed to males and the rest to females.
-Female sports, expressing the concepts of femininity, are often characterised with flexibility and balance, such as gymnastics or aesthetic sports like dance.
-Conversely, male sports constitute the idea of masculinity, which is portrayed through strength, speed, aggression and power, such as in football and basketball.
+Female sports that express concepts of femininity are often characterised by flexibility and balance, such as gymnastics and aesthetic sports like dance.
+Conversely, male sports embody the idea of masculinity, portrayed through strength, speed, aggression, and power, as in football and basketball.

-The element of beauty in women's sport seems to play a crucial role in the perceived femininity of a sport.
+The element of beauty in women's sport seems to play a crucial role in its perceived femininity.
 This could be due to it being a vital facet in the general concept of femininity itself.
 The objectification of the female form persists, with women being conditioned to utilize their bodies for the satisfaction of others and to measure their looks against the prevailing feminine standard.
 The devaluation of female athleticism due their bodies can be seen in the sport uniforms, where in some sports, such as beach volleyball, gymnastics and figure skating, males and females don different uniforms in competitions.
-In the aforementioned sports, female uniforms expose more of their bodies than the male uniforms do despite the lack of evidence that such uniforms would significantly improve their skills.
+In the aforementioned sports, female uniforms expose more of the body than male uniforms do, despite a lack of evidence that such uniforms would significantly improve their skills.

-While the distinction between male and female sports exist, females participating in male sports is more socially acceptable than the reverse, as questions would arise regarding the masculinity of males competing in the female sports.
+While the distinction between male and female sports exists, female participation in male sports is more socially acceptable than the reverse, as questions would arise about the masculinity of males competing in female sports.
 In a study conducted by Klomsten et al. (2005), they discovered that a majority of the females believed that certain sports are better suited for girls than for boys.
 Hence, they inferred that females do not prefer the idea of males, known to be strong and masculine, participating in feminine sports.